TL;DR: A Quick Answer

 Locate the template you need in the list and expand it.
 In the section on the right, select the work types to which you want to apply the template.
 Please note that this will affect all the new work items of the specified type but not those created previously.

-If you want to apply checklist templates based on more complex conditions, you can do so by integrating Smart Checklist with Automation for Jira.
+If you want to apply checklist templates based on more complex conditions, you can specify your preferences on the Advanced tab in the Smart Checklist’s native automation settings.

 This will allow you to build nuanced rules – for example, you can apply an Onboarding checklist template to all new tasks that have the word “Onboarding” in their summary once they are created.
-Checklists can also be added automatically when a work item transitions to a specific status, such as “In Review.”.
+Checklists can also be added automatically when a work item transitions to a specific status, such as “In Review.”

 For more details on how to set up such an automation, please see our guide on Confluence: Checklist Templates with Jira Automation.

-Checklist Examples and Reusable Templates
+Checklist Examples and Ready-to-use Templates

 Here are some ready-made checklist templates that will be useful to any agile team – in particular, to those working with the Scrum methodology.